 Darcy catches one quick glimpse of his face, the smirk gone and not much of anything in its place, as she turns and walks away.
 She doesn’t quite make it across the room before she loses her grip and is running, but there are a lot of strangers standing around (it’s a Stark party, of course there are a lot of strangers standing around) so she’s hoping no one she knows noticed.

-Yeah, this is the first time they’ve talked since everything went down, but Darcy’s just the intern in the lab that he flirts with and that’s not much of a reason to be on the ICE list.
-She knows this; it’s just that some part of her evidently really hadn’t wanted to believe it, not from how furious she is with him.
+Yeah, this is the first time they’ve talked since everything went down, but Darcy’s nothing but the intern in the lab that he flirts with and that’s not much of a reason to be on the ICE list.
+She knows this; but she guesses it’s clear now that some part of her evidently really hadn’t wanted to believe it, not from how furious she is with him.
 The rest of her is humiliated that she still hasn’t managed to get over the whole stupid crush, and all of her is ashamed that she couldn’t use her words and tell him stuff calmly.

 For god’s sake, she says to her reflection in the mirror.
 You’re leaving in less than a month; you couldn’t just have shut the fuck up and left on a good note?